School of Psychology

 - B.Sc.
 (Hons) Psychology (Southampton)

 Jessica began her career in forensic psychology as a crime analyst for the London Metropolitan Police where she specialised in the analysis of stranger sex offences and homicides.
 Following this, she took up the post of Lecturer in Forensic Psychology at the University of Leicester where she worked for approximately six years and was the Course Leader of two distance-learning Masters courses in forensic psychology.
 Whilst working full-time she studied for her PhD part-time.
 The focus of her PhD reflected her previous employment as a crime analyst and investigated whether rape series committed by juvenile sex offenders could be accurately identified using similarity in modus operandi.
 In 2008 she moved to the University of Gloucestershire and took up the post of Principal Lecturer in Forensic Psychology.
 There she designed and set up two new courses in forensic psychology.
-In 2010, she joined the Centre for Forensic and Criminological Psychology at the University of Birmingham, where she is currently Reader in Forensic Psychology.
+In 2010, she joined the Centre for Forensic and Criminological Psychology at the University of Birmingham as a Senior Lecturer.
+She was promoted to Reader in 2016 and to Professor of Forensic Psychology in 2018.
+She is the Director of the Centre for Applied Psychology and and co-Director of the Centre for Crime, Justice and Policing.
+She also leads a theme within the Institute for Global Innovation's Challenge Theme of 21st Century Transnational Crime.

 Since commencing her career in academia in 2002, Jessica has continued to stay involved in case work and consultancy.
-She has been consulted on high profile cases for the London Metropolitan Police and the Scottish Crown Office.
-She has conducted operational research for several UK police forces and agencies, including West Midlands Police, Norfolk Constabulary and Suffolk Constabulary, the London Metropolitan Police, and the National Crime Agency, and numerous overseas police forces.
-She has attracted more than £2.6M in grants and contracts for her research.
+She has been consulted on high profile cases for the London Metropolitan Police, West Midlands Police and the Scottish Crown Office, and has advised international police forces on the development of their crime linkage capability.
+She has conducted operational research for the Home Office, the College of Policing, the National Police Chief’s Council, UK police forces and agencies and numerous overseas police forces.
+She has attracted more than £3.3 million in grants and contracts for her research.

-In 2013, following the award of the Leverhulme International Networks grant, she founded C-LINK (Crime Linkage International NetworK), an international network for practitioners and researchers with a professional interest in the behavioural linking of crimes (www.crimelinkage.org).
-Since 2015, she has co-hosted an academic advisory group for police and other law enforcement agencies.
+In 2013, following the award of the Leverhulme International Networks grant, she founded C-LINK (Crime Linkage International NetworK), an international network for practitioners and researchers with a professional interest in the behavioural linking of crimes.
+Since 2015, she has co-hosted an academic advisory group for police and law enforcement.

 Jessica is the module leader for an undergraduate Forensic Psychology module.
 She supervises several UG projects per year and she supervises several PhD students.
 She also provides workshops on the postgraduate professional doctorate courses in forensic psychology and forensic clinical psychology.